SampsonML/xiong-gnn-scheduler/README.md

+> [!IMPORTANT]
+> This repository is made with the publicly available supplementary material supplied in Learning to Schedule Learning rate with Graph Neural Networks by Xiong+21.
+> [Paper]([https://docs.astral.sh/uv/#projects](https://openreview.net/forum?id=k7efTb0un9z)) see the paper on OpenReview here.

 # Learning to Schedule Learning Rate with Graph Neural Networks

 This repository is the official implementation of Learning to Schedule Learning Rate with Graph Neural Networks.